apazylbe/bigwheels/docs/cpp_style_guide.md

 ### Enums

 Enum type names should be camel cased with the first letter upper cased.
 Enum values should be all upper cased and use underscore to separate words.
-Enum names must have the enun type prefixed.
+Enum names must have the enum type prefixed.

 Enum should specify values to aid debugging, but there are cases where this is impractical and values can be omitted.
 Use your best judgment.